whoismanoj/Team6-Song_Recommedation_Project/README.md

 2. Nurhidayat - Machine Learning + Prediction

-# Problem Statement
+# Problem Statement & Aim of Project

-Problem: To create a mockup feature that can recommend new songs for users to add into their current playlist.
+Problemv Statement: To create a mockup feature that can recommend new songs for users to add into their current playlist.

 Aim: To help listeners discover new music that they can explore and to suggest songs that align with their musical interests based on their listening history and existing playlists.